lvillasen/Quantum-Computer-Simulator/README.md

 #Usage

-	python QCSim.py prog.ql
+	python QCSim.py samples/example_GHZ.txt

 where:

-prog.ql is one example that illustrates the syntax of this particular quantum simulation language.
+example_GHZ.txt is one example that illustrates the syntax of this particular quantum simulation language.

 For many more examples, the possibility to use a real quantum computer and